The Story of Mary and Martha: 6 Inspiring Lessons

 We read the story of Mary and Martha multiple times in the Gospels and we will take a more detailed look at these scriptures below.

-The story of Mary and Martha reveals such a beautiful picture of what it would have looked like to be a passionate follower of Jesus back in Biblical times.
+The story of Mary and Martha reveals a beautiful picture of what it would have looked like to be a passionate follower of Jesus back in Biblical times.

 The Gospel of John reveals how close a friendship Jesus had with Mary, Martha, and their brother Lazarus.

 “Now Jesus loved Martha and her sister and Lazarus.”
-John 11:5 ESV.
+John 11:5 ESV

-Jesus did not favor man over woman or woman over a man.
 The culture at this time was for the women to serve at home and the men were the ones that were expected to learn from the Rabbi.

 We will be discussing the familiar dialogue that Martha had with Jesus when she asked Jesus to tell Mary to get up and help her serve instead of sitting at Jesus’ feet hanging on to every single word that He spoke.